Library

 Our Library Welcomes Donations

 Consider celebrating a family member, friend, CVUUS staff person, or significant event by donating a special book to CVUUS library.
-If you have a specific book in mind, please check our library catalog first to see whether we already own it.
-OUR BOOK WISH LIST IS HERE AT THE VERMONT BOOK SHOP.
-It emphasizes high UU-interest titles.
-Children’s books are sturdier and longer-lasting in hardcover bindings.
+If you have a specific book in mind, please check our library catalog first to see whether we might already own it, although sometimes we accept duplicates.
+We welcome high UU interest titles.
+Children’s books are sturdier and longer-lasting in hardcover bindings but we do include children’s paperbacks.
 Either paperback or hardcover bindings are fine for adult and young adult books.
+Our library materials selection policy is here with more detaills about what our library emphasizes.
 Financial contributions are gratefully received, as well.

 We also welcome donations of used books, e-books, or audiovisual media for our library.
 Used material should be in clean, non-moldy, “like new” or “very good” viable condition.
 Donated books which we can’t add to our library are sold at our Rhubarb Festival’s used book sale or via our book sale cart.
 We would also appreciate donations of equipment and supplies, including:

-• Small laptops, Apple/Mac preferred, for library catalog access in the blue room, meeting room or Fenn House Chapel
+- Small laptops, Apple/Mac preferred, for library catalog access in the Blue Room or Fenn House Chapel

 Book Sale Cart